 Prerequisite(s): ASA 212, Possession of the Private Pilot Certificate Airplane Single-Engine Land with Instrument Airplane Rating.
 Second Class FAA Medical.

-Corequisite(s): ASA 221 Multi-Engine Flight Theory This course is designed to complete the practical flight training required for the successful attainment of the Commercial Pilot certificate, airplane single engine and multiengine land class rating, utilizing an FAA approved Part 141 training curriculum.
+This course is designed to complete the practical flight training required for the successful attainment of the Commercial Pilot certificate, airplane single engine and multiengine land class rating, utilizing an FAA approved Part 141 training curriculum.
 The student gains proficiency in operating a complex aircraft and includes learning the procedures to operate complex airplane systems, and manage engine and equipment malfunctions and failures.
 The student performs maneuvers and procedures to attain the proficiency level required for a single and multiengine commercial pilot with an instrument rating.